tommclark/setap-documentation/docs/source/components.rst

 6. Profile Page
 ----------------

-On the profile page, the user can view the events they have booked in the past, and a button which leads to a `settings page <https://setap-documentation.readthedocs.io/en/latest/components.html#id3>`_ is also available.
+On the profile page, the user can view the events they have booked in the past, and a button which leads to a `Settings Page <https://setap-documentation.readthedocs.io/en/latest/components.html#id3>`_ is also available.

 7. Create Events Page
 ----------------

 The create events page allows the host to create an event.
 The host can enter their User ID, event name, date, time, location, description and the ticket price.
-The host can click the `create event` button to create the event.
+The host can click the `Create Event` button to create the event.
 When adding the date, time and location, dialogs will appear to help the user input the correct information.

 8. Search Events Page
 ----------------